szumixie/conat/README.md

 # The conatural numbers form an exponential commutative semiring

 This is the formalization for the paper titled "The conatural numbers form an exponential commutative semiring".
-The files are compiled with Agda version 2.7.0.1 and the Agda Cubical Library version 0.8.
+The files are checked with Agda version 2.7.0.1 and the Agda Cubical Library version 0.8.

 - agda/ConatDirect.agda: This file contains the